 What type of rock crusher do I need?

 At the highest level, you must know whether you’re in need of a primary crusher for larger rock coming straight out of the quarry, a secondary crusher to refine the output from the primary crusher, or a tertiary/final reduction crusher that will output your finished product.
 If you’re looking for all three types to set up a new plant or replace an existing plant, we’d love to talk with you about your specific needs and overall processes.
-In these design/build and retrofit scenarios, working closely with a professional team of equipment experts like ours here at Kemper Equipment will assure that your rock crushing system is as efficient and cost-effective as possible.
+In these design/build and retrofit scenarios, working closely with a professional team of equipment experts at Kemper Equipment will assure that your rock crushing system is as efficient and cost-effective as possible.